 We understand there is no one-size-fits-all approach to training.
 To address this, we have developed an easy and efficient system that customises training to match your learning requirements – the condensed course builder.

 The Esri Customer Care Portal is undergoing some changes.
 From 2 July, it will become My Esri – a user-friendly portal that provides you with easier access to your account and licensing information.

-With a new year now well and truly upon us you may have recently found yourself setting some recently for the year ahead.
+With a new year now well and truly upon us you may have found yourself setting some goals recently for the year ahead.
 It’s crazy to think that it’s been a year since we all started as graduates here at Esri Australia.
 With this in mind, we want to share one of the most rewarding opportunities we’ve had over the past 12 months and by doing so we hope to convince you to add Esri technical certification to your GIS goals in 2014.

 Whether it’s a sporting event, a natural disaster or a key political debate – information streaming to us from live news broadcasts is always the most compelling.
 On-the-ground analysis from reporters gives us insights and context to the images captured by the camera crew, while an in-studio panel of journalists often use this information to predict how the event might unfold and what critical decisions could influence further outcomes.

 In much the same way, live broadcasting the performance of your organisation’s assets and data and effectively managing events that impact your operations is the foundation of the work between OSIsoft and Esri.